saurinsh/azure-docs/articles/hdinsight/hdinsight-domain-joined-configure.md

 **To configure LDAPS for the Azure AD**

 1. Get an SSL certificate that is signed by a signing authority for your domain.
-Self-signed certificates can't be used.
-If you can't get an SSL certificate, please reach out to hdipreview@microsoft.com for an exception.
+If you want to use a self-signed certificate, please reach out to hdipreview@microsoft.com for an exception.
 2. From the [Azure classic portal](https://manage.windowsazure.com), click **Active Directory** > **contosoaaddirectory**.
 3. Click **Configure** from the top menu.
 4. Scroll to **domain services**.